yocaji/sawara/README.md

 ## Code of Conduct

-Everyone interacting in the chatgpt-cli project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/chatgpt-cli/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the sawara project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sawara/blob/main/CODE_OF_CONDUCT.md).